Tai Chi, Meditation, & Qigong in Worcestershire with Marc Price -->

 Secondly, the therapist helps the client to continue the healing process on their own, by prescribing a tailored programme of gentle exercises.
 The exercises continue the release of accumulated binqi, and gradually reduce its over-production.
 Over time, the prescribed exercises become stronger, building the client's strength, energy levels, and inner calm.

-Book a Buqi Treatment with Marc Price
+Buqi Therapy with Marc Price

 Recommended Further Reading